-Continuing with the above example, the impact of the hypothetical fleet of PV systems on settlement on 11 November 2012 is summarised in Figure 5.
+Continuing with the above example, the impact of PV systems on settlement on 28 March 2014 is summarised in Figure 5.

-&lt;sup>20 The reason that the price effect reduces the NSLP weighted price of electricity is that PV systems generate during the day.
+The reason that the price effect reduces the NSLP weighted price of electricity is that PV systems generate during the day.
 The NSLP-weighted price after allowing for generation by PV systems reflects a relatively higher amount of cheaper overnight electricity and a relatively lower amount of more expensive daytime electricity than it would without them.

-&lt;sup>21 It is assumed that the fleet of PV systems is spread among retailers in accordance with their market shares.
+It is assumed that the fleet of PV systems is spread among retailers in accordance with their market shares.